-Find something about this particular subject or project that interests you, and put your focus into that.
+Find something about this particular subject or project that interests you, and put your focus on that.
 For example, in a design project, you might be interested in aspects of the light and shadow on a particular site, and focus on developing the main ideas of your design about that.
-In a history or theory subject, you might be interested in the influence of historical with modern designers.
-If there’s something that really interests you, consider working with your lecturer or tutor to see how you can accommodate that area of focus into your project or assessment.
-Chances are, they’re much more likely to find a way to help an excited student in their class!!!
+In a history or theory subject, you might be interested in the influence of history on modern designers.
+If there’s something that interests you, consider working with your lecturer or tutor of you can adjust the project or assignment to accommodate that area of focus.
+Chances are, they’re much more likely to find a way to have an excited student in their class!!!

 Find something about this particular subject or project that CONNECTS to something that interests you and is important to you.
-For example, if you’re finding the buts and bolts of construction a little dry, consider how these building systems could be applied to your current or past design projects.
+For example, if you’re finding the nuts and bolts of construction a little boring, consider how these building systems could be applied to current or past design projects.
 Everything is somehow connected to everything else in architecture.
 Everything.

 02 | Set Big Goals

 Get clear about what you want to receive from or achieve or achieve by the end of a particular project, subject, semester, year?
 Where are you starting and where do you want to end?

 Make your goals big and outrageous and something that inspires and excites you to work towards.
 Find something that you can measure and see your results as you go.
 Even if you never get there, it is going to give you something clear to work towards.
 And you can always continue on the next project.